cisagov/manage.get.gov/docs/operations/import_export.md

 To export from the source environment, run the following command from src directory: manage.py export_tables

-On a sandbox, connect to the sandbox (getgov-stable in ex below) and run the command: cf ssh getgov-stable
+Connect to the source sandbox and run the command: cf ssh {source-app}
+/tmp/lifecycle/shell
+./manage.py export_tables

+example exporting from getgov-stable: cf ssh getgov-stable
 /tmp/lifecycle/shell
 ./manage.py export_tables